TxnLab/batch-asset-send/README.md

 **Destination**: This configures the recipients of the assets.
 - `segmentsOfRoot`: The root segments of the destination.
   - If specified, the NFDs are just those which are segments of a particular root NFD.
 If not specified, then ALL nfds are the starting point.
-- `allowDuplicateAccounts`: Determines whether duplicate accounts are allowed.
+- `allowDuplicateAccounts`: Determines whether duplicate accounts are allowed (defaulting to no duplicates)
-  - Only applicable if sendToVaults isn't set.
-The depositAccount of each NFD is used and if allowDuplicateAccounts is false, then only unique accounts are chosen.
+  - The owner of each NFD is used and if allowDuplicateAccounts is false, then only unique owners are chosen amongst the NFDs (picking an artbirary NFD for that owner)
+- `onlyRoots`: Determines whether only root NFDs are allowed.
+  - If specified, only roots are chosen with segments being skipped.
 - `randomNFDs`:
   - `count`: If specified, this is the number of NFDS to choose randomly from the total list.  ie: All segments of root X, but only pick 100 random recipients by specifying a count here.
-  - `onlyRoots`: Determines whether only root NFDs are allowed.
-    - Only applicable if segmentsOfRoot isn't specified - if left off then ALL nfds are chosen.
-If specified, only select roots.
 - `verifiedRequirements`: An optional array of verified field names.
 If specified, the destination NFD must have ALL of the specified verified fields.
   - The field names are case-sensitive.
 All should be lowercase, but caAlgo is special and is the verified list of algorand addresses.
 - `sendToVaults`: Determines whether to send to vaults.